Boston Airport Vegan Options (2024 Guide)

 Verify which ones are vegan prior to ordering.
 Their menu online is for all of their locations–the airport may vary with what options they have.

-Small market with fresh fruit, cold items and snacks.
+Berkshire Farms is specifically listed as vegan on the airports website.
+It is a mall market with fresh fruit, cold items and snacks.
 They do have a menu of food that can be ordered but we do not have what, if anything, is vegan.
-If you find an option, let us know.
+If you find an option, let us knowOpens in a new tab..

 Multiple bagels (like Everything and Cinnamon Raisin) are available.
 Avocado Toast and Hashbrowns make Dunkin a decent choice.